 Solvability: \(\bA\bx = \bb\) has a solution iff \(\bb \in \mathcal{R}(\bA)\), i.e., \(\bb \perp \mathcal{N}(\bA^T)\).

-For \(\bA = \begin{pmatrix}1&2&3\\2&4&6\end{pmatrix}\), find dimensions and bases for all four spaces.
+For \(\bA = \begin{pmatrix}1&2&3\\2&4&6\end{pmatrix}\), use the result above and the result above to find dimensions and bases for all four spaces.

 Verify \(\bb = (1, 3)^T\) is not in the column space.
 What is the projection of \(\bb\) onto \(\mathcal{R}(\bA)\)?